The Israel-Hamas War

 IDF spokesman Lieutenant Colonel Peter Lerner said: “This is another stage in the war effort....The war is not over.
 War can only be over when they [hostages] come home and when Hamas is gone.”

 Before completing the redeployment of its troops, Israel destroyed three tunnels in the area of Khan Yunis.
 One, which extended several hundred meters into Israeli territory, was discovered in 2019 and left intact as a trap.
-The IDF placed sensors and explosives in the tunnel and constantly monitored it with the intention of blowing it up with terrorists inside.
-The tunnel was not used on October 7 according to the IDF.
+The IDF placed sensors and explosives in the tunnel and constantly monitored it, intending to blow it up with terrorists inside.
+According to the IDF, the tunnel was not used on October 7.

 Marking six months of the war, Netanyahu said on April 7, “We are one step away from victory…But the price we paid is painful and heartbreaking.”
 He added, “There will be no ceasefire without the return of hostages.
 It just won’t happen.”